tomswinburne/pafi/README.md

 Please cite the above when publishing results using PAFI

+This PAFI repository includes the [RapidXML](http://http://rapidxml.sourceforge.net) library for input parsing

 # Installation

 ## Compile LAMMPS with USER-PAFI package
 1. RECOMMENDED: Download or clone fork of LAMMPS with USER-PAFI package [here](https://github.com/tomswinburne/lammps/)

-1. ALTERNATIVE: [Download LAMMPS](http://lammps.sandia.gov/download.html) then, before installing any packages, in the LAMMPS root directory (parent directory of src folder) run the pafi patch, adding the USER-PAFI package and support for PAFI atom styles
+ALTERNATIVE: [Download LAMMPS](http://lammps.sandia.gov/download.html) then, before installing any packages, in the LAMMPS root directory (parent directory of src folder) run the pafi patch, adding the USER-PAFI package and support for PAFI atom styles
 ```
 cd /path/to/lammps_repo/
 patch -p0 < /path/to/user-pafi_lammps_Aug18.patch # modifies /path/to/lammps_repo/src folder